koenrane/KR-new-site/content/design.md

 # Deployment pipeline

 I quickly learned the importance of _comprehensive tests and documentation_.
-The repository now has very strong code health.
+The repository now has strong code health.
 My test suite protects my site from _so_ many errors.
 Before a new commit  touches the live site, it must pass a gauntlet of challenges:

 1. The `pre-commit` [`git` hook](https://git-scm.com/docs/githooks) runs before every commit is finalized.
 2. The `pre-push` hook runs before commits are pushed to the `main` branch.